elyas-esmaeili/Trailblazer/README.md

 # Trailblazer
-Path-finding algorithm using different graph searching algorithms
+Path-finding algorithm using different graph searching algorithms in various 2-dimensional worlds that represent either maps, mazes, or terrain.